xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector.md

 Once your X-Cart 5 store has been connected to X-Payments Cloud, configure X-Payments Cloud as you require.
 You will be able to access your X-Payments Cloud admin panel right from within your X-Cart store (via the same section you used to complete the connection - the one titled "X-Payments Cloud settings").

-After completing the X-Payments Cloud configuration, be sure to enable the X-Payments Cloud method in your X-Cart store.
+After completing the X-Payments Cloud configuration, make sure your X-Payments Cloud payment method is enabled in your X-Cart store.